kartevonmorgen/events-syndication-server/README.md

-# Events Syndication Server
+# WP Events Syndication Server

 This Wordpress Plugin loads events from a Feed into the currently selected Events Calendar in Wordpress.

-This Wordpress Plugin depends on the ["Events Interface"](https://github.com/kartevonmorgen/events-interface) Wordpress Plugin.
-Before this plugin can be installed the "Events Interface" Plugin should be installed und activated.
+This Wordpress Plugin depends on the ["WP Events Interface"](https://github.com/kartevonmorgen/wp-events-interface) Wordpress Plugin.
+Before this plugin can be installed the "WP Events Interface" Plugin should be installed und activated.

 ### Supported Feeds: